 The 6 Bangladeshi men had been walking as a group for 10 days before they were discovered by police officers in Slovenia at night.
 The respondent believes that he and his group came to the attention of civilian police in the village of Bistrica on road 217.
 They were ordered to stop by two policemen dressed in civilian clothes with their guns drawn.
 The respondent recalled that the police officer accused him several times of being part of the mafia and asked him to immediately show the Google Maps map they were working with.
 To which the respondent stated several times: „No Mafia, No Boss, No Ali Baba“.

-Little by little, more and more civilian police officers and traffic police officers showed up at the location.
+More and more civilian police officers and traffic police officers showed up at the location.
 So that in the end, there were more than 15 police officers on the scene.
+The officers were wearing blue uniforms which said “police” on the back.
 The police officers did not believe the respondent when he claimed to not be part of any Mafia and subsequently started to strike the group with punches.

 The respondent describes that he sat down on the ground in order to try to protect himself with his hands over his head and did not try to defend himself.
 The officers then began to search him and took his mobile phone, power bank, money, shoes, and backpack.
 Also, all valuables were taken from the other group members.
 All group members then had to lie down facing the ground.
 When the group was lying on the ground, they were beaten on their legs, arms, and backs with batons by the police officers.